Common issues and problems with LinkedIn Advertising [2021 Update]

 LinkedIn as an advertising platform may not be the best solution out there.
 It is still undergoing product revamps and modifications to suit advertising needs better, this year.
 It does, however, know your target audience best for account-based marketing programs.
-As every product has an area for improvement, here are 10 common issues and problems I discovered while working with LinkedIn Advertising over the last three years.
+As every product has an area for improvement, here are 10 common issues and problems I discovered while working with LinkedIn Advertising over the last three and a half years.

 1.Inconsistent List Match Rate in Matched Audience

 You can create an “Audience” by creating website audience or uploading a list of accounts or contacts to include or exclude in your campaigns under “Account assets” as shown in the screenshot below.
 300 is the minimum threshold value for a list to be ready for running campaigns.

 The problem is that the list match rate observed under “Uploaded List Audience” changes with time.
 It can reduce or increase on its own.
 This is true even for a live campaign.
 I observed this from July to September this year to be specific.
 It has a significant impact on your advertising campaigns as more list match rate means more impressions being served, better chances for your audience to click your ads and vice versa.

 Quick Pro Tip:

 Keep a close watch on list match rates within your live campaigns if any are being used.
 The reason is not discoverable by the usual metrics that LinkedIn Ads provide.

 For instance, in the screenshots below, the match rate for the same list of accounts has changed thrice from August 15 to September 16.
 (80% then 35% and then less than 5%)

 2.Two Problems with LinkedIn Lead Gen Forms

 a) No form edits

-There is no way to edit a Lead gen form and it has been in their product roadmap forever, which is, otherwise the most promising offering from LinkedIn Marketing Solutions.
+There is no way to edit an active Lead gen form and it has been in their product roadmap forever, which is, otherwise the most promising offering from LinkedIn Marketing Solutions.
 You will have to create a new form all over again if you wish to edit anything at all.
-It is painful.
+It is painful 🙁

 Secondly, you can choose a maximum of 12 form fields only.
 This is more like a limitation, though!